naglfar/krunner-keepassxc/README.md

 ```
 $ sudo pip3 install https://github.com/naglfar/krunner-keepassxc/releases/download/1.0.0/krunner_keepassxc-1.0.0-py3-none-any.whl
 see if it works:
-$ python3 -m krunner_keepassxc_cli -l  # should list all the password labels in your database
+$ python3 -m krunner_keepassxc cli -l  # should list all the password labels in your database
-$ python3 -m krunner_keepassxc_krunner  # will start the dbus service for communicating with krunner
+$ python3 -m krunner_keepassxc  # will start the dbus service for communicating with krunner
 ```

 ## quick start using poetry ##